st4lk/django-rest-social-auth/README.md

 Customization
 -------------

-First of all, all customization avaliable by python-social-auth is also avaliable.
+First of all, all customization provided by python-social-auth is also avaliable.
-For example, use nice concept of [pipeline](http://psa.matiasaguirre.net/docs/pipeline.html) to do any action you need during login/signin.
+For example, use nice mechanism of [pipeline](http://psa.matiasaguirre.net/docs/pipeline.html) to do any action you need during login/signin.

 Second, you can override any method from current package.
-You can specify serializer for each view or by subclassing the view.
+Specify serializer for each view by subclassing the view.

 To do it